 - Referral.
 We consider the background to the conflict, its suitability for mediation, and the logistics.
 If the referrer is a potential participant, we handle this stage with care so that we remain impartial.

 - Pre-mediation call.
 We contact each participant to explain mediation, answer questions and check their commitment.

-Costs vary depending on the circumstances and practicalities of the case but we will agree a fee with you at the outset.
+Costs vary depending on the circumstances of the case but we will agree a fee with you at the outset.
 Our fees for a workplace mediation start at £895 for a full process.
 We don’t charge VAT.
 Any venue costs would be extra as well as longer-distance travel.